Deformation Theory for Finite Cluster Complexes: Cotangent Cohomology for Cluster Complexes

 \subsection{First Order Deformations}

 Let $\K$ be the cluster complex of a cluster algebra $\A$ of finite cluster type.
 We will now give a description of $T^1(\K)$ using the language of seeds.
-Consider any seed $(\tx,\tB)$ be a seed of $\A$.
+Consider any seed $(\tx,\tB)$ of $\A$.
 Recall that the elements of the cluster $\bx$ all appear as vertices of some face of the complex $\K$.

 \begin{defn} Let $(\tx,\tB)$ be a seed of $\A$, and $\Omega$ a subset of the elements of $\bx=(x_1,\ldots,x_n)$.
 A cluster variable $x_k$ in the cluster $\bx$ is \emph{$\Omega$-isolated} if \begin{enumerate} \item $x_k$ is not in $\Omega$; and \item after removing the vertices of $\Gamma(B)$ corresponding to elements of $\Omega$, the vertex $k$ of $\Gamma(B)$ has no neighbors. \end{enumerate} \end{defn}